 Accelerated Academic Programs

 If you are in 9th grade and must take the SAT for an accelerated academic program or a summer program, please provide information about the program that requires the SAT.
-If you just want to get a head start on boosting your SAT score with an SAT tutor or an SAT class, let us know that, too.
+Otherwise, we don’t recommend starting SAT prep that young.

 The SAT is being revised for the spring of 2016.